HeXis-YS/openssh-portable/README.md

 # HPNSSH: Based on Portable OpenSSH Version

-Starting with version HPN17v0 there will be significant changes to the naming convention used for executables and installation locations.
-The last version that does not include these changes is HPN16v1 corresponding to the HPN-8_8_P1 tag on the master branch.

 HPNSSH is a variant of OpenSSH.
 It a complete implementation of the SSH protocol (version 2) for secure remote login, command execution and file transfer.
 It includes a client ``hpnssh`` and server ``hpnsshd``, file transfer utilities ``hpnscp`` and ``hpnsftp`` as well as tools for key generation (``hpnssh-keygen``), run-time key storage (``hpnssh-agent``) and a number of supporting programs.
 It includes numerous performance and functionality enhancements focused on high performance networks and computing envrironments.
 Complete information can be found in the HPN-README file.

 It is fully compatible with all compliant implementations of the SSH protocol and OpenSSH in particular.